telliott99/MyJava/rnumbers.rst

         }
     }

 In the above snippet, we use a *cast* to ``int``, which gives the "floor" or largest integer value that is less than the given floating point number.
 In the ``println`` function we also (implicitly) cast from int to a String, which then got concatenated with the first part of the output.
-Another way to do this would be to use a "format string" and do:
+Another way to do this would be to use a format string and do:

 .. sourcecode:: java

     System.out.println("Your random integer is: %d", n);

-``%d`` is for integers.
+``%d`` is the placeholder used for integers inside format strings.
 Next, let's give the user the ability to input a value for ``N``, as follows.
 Add the following line as the first line of the function ``main``:

 .. sourcecode:: java